 - Confirmation of your GPA ("Durchschnittsnote") from the Examinations Office

-If you are currently in your first semester, we can accept your GPA/grade report from your past studies or school.
+If you are currently in the first semester of your program, we can accept your GPA/grade report from your past studies or school.

 - You must submit your application online on time.